Photoshop layer styles are a popular way to add effects, such as drop shadows and strokes, to layers in a non-destructive way.

 The Uses for an Inner Shadow

 The traditional use for an inner shadow is to simulate 3D depth in a 2D image.
-This is done by creating an offset shadow within a shape to make it look like it is cut out and casting a shadow on the object beneath it.
+This is done by creating an offset shadow within a shape to make it look as if it is cut out and casting a shadow on the object beneath it.

 The Layer Styles Inner Shadow Dialog Box

 The Inner Shadow dialog box is shown below.
-The settings are nearly identical to the Drop Shadow dialog box, the only difference is instead of the shadow showing up behind the shape, it shows up within the shape.
+The settings are nearly identical to the Drop Shadow dialog box—the only difference is that, instead of the shadow showing up behind the shape, it shows up within the shape.

 The Blend Mode allows you to set the blending mode for your shadow.
 Typically you will want this to be Multiply or Linear Burn, so that your shadow darkens the layer that is behind it.

 If you are unfamiliar with how all the different Blending Modes work, I highly recommend checking out the Blending Is Fun Basix tutorial.

 This is also where you set the color of your shadow by clicking the color block next to the Blend Mode dropdown menu.
 By default, the shadow color will be black, but you can add a tint of color or even try something outrageous to get special effects.

 In the following example, you can see that the color of the shadow on the left is black with a Blend Mode of Multiply, while the color of the shadow on the right is a dark purple color with a Blend Mode of Normal.
 This creates the result you see below.

 The Opacity slider allows you to specify how transparent your shadow will be.
 A setting of 0% is completely see-through, while 100% is completely opaque.